00mjk/neo-c/README.md

 # neo c compiler language

 1. Compatibility for header file of C language. also using C preprocessor.
+Some compatibility for C Language.

 2. Automatically free for heap system like Rust.
-None GC.
+GCless;

 3. Generics. method Generics, inline function, method block with type infference.